 The Authorized FriendlyARM Distributor and Home of the Two Year Warranty!

 Good news everyone!
-Are you looking for the new FriendlyARM NanpPC-T1?
+Are you looking for the new FriendlyARM NanoPC-T1?
 They are here.
-The first small test shipment came & quickly shipped out.
-Pre-orders will receive the PSU and cables for $69.95.
-In addition, you Early-Birds will have access to the GitHub repositories and can work with the kernel and dev team on the latest kernels and Android and Debian and all that cool stuff.
-(The FriendlyARM engineers do a fine job with software and we like to "Westernize" it and make sure everything is open source.
+The revised board is now in stock! $69.95.
+GitHub repositories are in process of being created.
 We are moving away from DVD's and downloading entire ISO's to a system where you can get just the documents and binaries or sources you need.
 Code repositories + good Wiki's = Happiness!
 Plus we are going to pull in more efficient source from Linaro and a few other places).
 Here it is, all 10 x 6 cm of glorious quadness!

 Meanwhile we are waiting till after the Chinese Holidays for the improved Tinyxxx and SDK boards.
 Tiny2416/2451/6410/210/4412 will all fit the same SDK board and use the same displays.
 This is most important to us in shipping because it simplifies inventory and prevents mistakes.